LaunchCodeEducation/java-web-development/docs/_sources/chapters/control-flow-and-collections/arraylist.rst.txt

 ArrayList
 =========

-To write tan ArrayList verison of the program, we will have to introduce several new Java concepts, including the class ``ArrayList``.
+To write an **ArrayList** verison of the program, we will have to introduce several new Java concepts, including the class ``ArrayList``.
 We will also review different kinds of for loops used in Java.